kbss-cvut/jopa/ontodriver-jena/README.md

 This puts more demand on the system memory, as the storage may be copied multiple times.
 However, it provides much higher level of isolation for concurrent access.

 **Note:** This strategy is by default used when inference is configured.
-This is a must have to allow access to transactional changes in the reasoning process.
+This is a must-have to allow access to transactional changes in the reasoning process.
 Therefore, whenever a `cz.cvut.jopa.reasonerFactoryClass` parameter value is passed in configuration to the driver, it automatically uses snapshot-based transaction isolation strategy, regardless of any direct configuration of the transaction isolation strategy.